 When the war was over, Superman and Captain America didn’t stop fighting for that balance.
 They moved from beating up Nazis to beating up Klansmen, and here’s another example of just how powerful these pretend people, these comic book gods, were to the general public in real life.
 People got angry in the fifties and sixties when they saw these all-American heroes’ blatant, unflinching stance against racism.

 Eventually, Marvel stopped towing the line and introduced the X-Men.
-It is said that Stan Lee modeled Magneto and Dr. X on the ideologies of Malcolm X and Martin Luther King, Jr., even if the storylines and themes diverged quickly.
 Think about this: while Magneto usually was cast as the mastermind villain, his backstory is tragic and sympathetic.
 We usually totally get how what happened to him could change a person, and he usually has compelling reasons for his attitudes if not his actions.
 The best villains are the ones we can’t write off as merely “evil.”
 Suddenly, superheroes added several layers of depth to their existence, and the public responded positively.
 More people of color emerged as heroes.
 We had the Black Panther.
 We had Luke Cage.
 And gradually, the superhero pantheons diversified.